kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/triangle-rasterizer/README.md

 # A fast and precise triangle rasterizer

 In this article series, you will get to learn how a computer draws a triangle on the screen.
-This may look like a strange thing to study, but if you go through the series you will likely discover that there are surprising complexity, details and tradeoffs involved in drawing triangles.

-That experience is not unusual in the field of computer graphics - or even computer science itself: If you stumble upon a problem and ask yourself: "Can it be that hard" - then well, yes, sometimes it can!
-Drawing a triangle on screen correctly and efficiently is certainly not trivial.
-At the same time, this is at times considered an "old" and "already solved" problem.
-However, that should not stop us from learning more.
-Depending on your experience and skill level there are likely some unexpected tricks that can be learned, tricks that can be applied in other contexts - such as maths, numerics, computer graphics or performance optimization.
+We will go through a software implementation of the method GPUs use when they draw (single-colored) triangles, and through example code and small demo apps you can run yourself you will get to know the challenges - and solutions - involved in making a fast and precise software rasterizer.

+We will use JavaScript as the implementation language, and build everything from scratch.
+The code will run standalone in any modern browser and should be fairly easy to port to other languages or runtime environments.

+This tutorial will work best if you have basic knowledge of maths and programming, but you will not need much more than that.

+The main topics are:

+- an outline of the most common rasterization method
+- the problems floating point number representations can introduce
+- an intro to the fixed point number representation and how it relates to subpixels
+- achieving a 10x performance gain by using incremental calculations

+But now, let's get started.

-To begin with, let's have a look at what it means to draw a triangle on the screen.
-The process is often called triangle rasterization.
+Let's have a look at what it means to draw a triangle on the screen - to _rasterize_ a triangle.
 The word _rasterization_ can be explained this way: A triangle is defined by three points (vertices).
-By drawing lines between each of them the triangle appears.
-However, a computer cannot just draw an ideal triangle defined by lines.
-On a computer screen we instead have to draw pixels.
-Put differently: We have to tell the computer to change the colors for a certain set of pixels - that make the triangle - on the screen.
-The screen pixels are organized in a regular grid, a _raster_, and this is what gives us the meaning: By rasterization we mean the process of figuring out how to draw some geometry, typically defined by lines or mathematical functions, on a pixel screen.
+If you draw lines between each of them, you get to see the triangle.
+However, a computer cannot do that - a computer needs to draw pixels.
+Put differently: To make the computer draw a triangle, we have to tell it to change the colors for a certain set of pixels - that together make up the triangle - on screen.
+Screen pixels are organized in a regular grid, a _raster_, and this is what gives us the name: Rasterization is the process of drawing geometry, typically defined by lines or mathematical functions, on a pixel screen.

 <p align="center">
 <img src="images/0-rasterization.png" width="75%">
 </p>

 The article series is structured as follows: First, you will get to know the principles behind triangle rasterization and the specific approach we will use.
-Then we will make a simple, first version of a rasterizer.
-Then we will gradually refine it as we see needs for improvement.
-We will first prioritize correctness - ie that the rasterizer draws exactly those pixels it should, so that there will be no gaps and no overlaps.
+We will then make a simple, first version of a rasterizer.
+It will gradually be refined as we test it out and discover needs for improvement.
+We will first prioritize correctness - ie that the rasterizer draws exactly those pixels it should.
 We will then look at performance optimizations.
-As you will see, the improvements we make near the final section will make the rasterizer ten times as fast!
+As you will see, the improvements we make will make the final version ten times as fast as the previous!

 ## Sections